Poland refuses to play 2022 World Cup play-off against Russia

 He said he would work with the Swedish and Czech federations -- the winners of their match would have to play in Russia (on March 29) if the latter beat Poland -- to present a unified position to Fifa.

-The three federations issued a joint statement on Thursday demanding Fifa move the respective play-offs from Russia.
+The three federations issued a joint statement on Thursday demanding Fifa move the respective play-offs from Russia -- who only four years ago hosted the World Cup finals.

-Polish star Robert Lewandowski had tweeted on Friday that he would consult his team-mates about the match and his rejection of war.
+Polish captain Robert Lewandowski -- who had tweeted on Friday he would consult his team-mates about the match -- welcomed his federation's move.

 "Everything which is beautiful in sports is against what war brings," he said.